Configuration File

 speed

-Specifies the test execution speed.
+Specifies test execution speed.

 {